sna7chfac3/discord-beerbot/README.md

 !beerbot search <name of beer to search>
 ```

-This will search for the beer then return the name, ABV, type, and label if it
+This will search for the beer then return the name, ABV, type, description, and label if it
 has one.